pubnub/pubnub-mcp-server/resources/sdk_docs/java_objects.md

 ### Set channel metadata

 Sets metadata for a Channel.
-Partial updates of custom metadata are not supported; provided custom overwrites existing.
-Use ETag for conditional updates.
+Custom overwrites existing data; use read-modify-write to merge.

 #### Method(s)